 2006.
 A 32-acre farm field bordering or enclosing the Kokosing State Scenic River on Green Valley Road in Morris Township, partially purchased with money from the Clean Ohio Conservation Fund and donated in part by Alan and Traci Cassell of Cassell's Crossing, where Cassells have lived since 1835.

 2006.
-A 22-acre farm field bordering the Kokosing State Scenic River, on Big Run Road in College Township, donated in part by the Philander Chase Corporation in Gambier, and partially purchased with money from the Clean Ohio Conservation Fund.
+A 22-acre farm field bordering the Kokosing State Scenic River, on Big Run Road in College Township, donated in part by the Philander Chase Conservancy in Gambier, and partially purchased with money from the Clean Ohio Conservation Fund.

 2007.
 The conservation easement was a partial purchase through grants from the Clean Ohio Conservation Fund and the Ohio Department of Natural Resources, Division of Wildlife, and a partial donation by Alan and Traci Cassell.
 The land is part of their 129-acre farm on Liberty Chapel Road, in Wayne Township.
 Granny Creek, a major tributary to the Kokosing State Scenic River, runs for 2,400 feet through the property, along spectacular 60-foot cliffs.
 The 59-acre easement covers a riparian area, an agricultural field and a wet woodland containing an unusually large vernal pool.